 One of the most significant places in US history, Independence Hall is where both the Declaration of Independence and the US Constitution were debated and signed by the country’s Founding Fathers.
 Essentially, it is the birthplace of America.
-Built as the Pennsylvania State House, the red brick building (that was built in 1732) features an ornate white clock and bell tower and is a UNESCO World Heritage Site.
+Built in 1732 as the Pennsylvania State House, the red brick building features an ornate white clock and bell tower and is a UNESCO World Heritage Site.

 Visitors who want to see the interior of the building can join a free 30-minute guided tour, but obtaining a timed ticket is required.
-Tickets are available on the day of your visit at the Independence Visitor Center on a first-come first-serve basis.
-However, advance reservations can be made online, at the cost of $1 USD.
+Tickets are available on the day of your visit at the Independence Visitor Center on a first-come first-serve basis (which is why we recommend stopping at the Visitor Center first thing!).
+However, if you are planning a day in Philadelphia itinerary, it is best to make advance reservations online, at the cost of $1 USD.

 A timeless symbol of the United States of America – and of freedom itself, the iconic Liberty Bell has a fascinating history – and is a must-see on your Philly Itinerary.
 Commissioned in London in 1752, the bell was cast to hang in the tower of the Pennsylvania State House.
 The bell was inscribed with the quote: Proclaim LIBERTY Throughout all the Land unto all the Inhabitants Thereof.”
 However, at first ring, the bell cracked.